Scripts4BridgeIC/Scripts4BridgeIC/README.md

 I will try to maintain a list of scripts on this readme with notes on their function but please check the script comments for more information and feel free to message me for more information, @swagsilewski on Slack or via email at swasilewski@instructure.com

 ------Script Description-----------------------------------
+Last substantive update: June 26, 2017

+-createEnrollments.rb
+  This script takes a CSV file and adds the users therein to the courses specified.
+The CSV file requires two columns: One  with header UserID for the learner ID and one with the header CourseID for the course ID that that user should be enrolled in.

 -addCompletedUsers.rb
   This script takes a CSV file and adds the specified users, courses, scores and completed date and adds them to an instance.
 The CSV file must be arranged into columns that are labeled